Senth/minecraft-mod-manager/README.md

-# minecraft-mod-manager
+# mcman/mmm (minecraft-mod-manager)

 [![python](https://img.shields.io/pypi/pyversions/minecraft-mod-manager.svg)](https://pypi.python.org/pypi/minecraft-mod-manager)
 [![Latest PyPI version](https://img.shields.io/pypi/v/minecraft-mod-manager.svg)](https://pypi.python.org/pypi/minecraft-mod-manager)
 [![Total alerts](https://img.shields.io/lgtm/alerts/g/Senth/minecraft-mod-manager.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/Senth/minecraft-mod-manager/alerts/)
 [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/Senth/minecraft-mod-manager.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/Senth/minecraft-mod-manager/context:python)

-Install and update mods from CurseForge and Modrinth through a simple command.
+Install and update mods from ~~CurseForge~~ and Modrinth through a simple command.

-## News — No GUI Update, focus on CLI improvements (2022-03-19)

-After some pondering, I've decided to shelve the actual GUI update and instead continue working on the CLI python version.

-There were a lot of reasons against a GUI update.
-But mainly, it would require a lot of time and energy to do a GUI and rewrite the entire application.
-I'd rather spend time fixing existing bugs, improving the CLI and installation process, and making it more user-friendly.

-Now to the fun part, what's to come in the next releases... _[read full story](./NEWS.md)_
+## News — CurseForge support disabled (hopefully only for now) (2022-05-08)

+Hi everyone!

+I'm not sure if you're aware, Overwolf will tomorrow disable the old API for CurseForge which is used by mcman.

+The old API that mcman used is sort of in a gray area legally.
+But on a positive note, Overwolf has decided to open up the new API.
+Albeit it comes with some limitations; not all mods can be downloaded from 3rd party apps.

+I just applied for an API key for the new API, so hopefully it gets accepted.
+For the mods that can't be downloaded I plan to link directly to the CurseForge page for easier manual download.

+The Overwolf client has also become a lot better with more support, but still lacks official linux and OSX support.

+As a server owner though, it requires a bit of changes to how you update the mods.
+A tip is to sync your mods folder with Dropbox, that makes it a lot easier.

+This will mean that CurseForge mods will be unavailable for some time.
+The change in mcman will only take ~4 hours with updating tests.
+The issue is keeping the API key safe.
+I have some ideas but it will take time to develop and I also need to check with the Overwolf team that it's legally possible.

+Anyway, thanks for all the support!
+Hopefully we can get mcman up and running again with CurseForge support 🙂

+If it's not accepted, thank you for all the support so far!

+Cheers,
+Senth

 _[(News Archive)](./NEWS.md)_